drprojects/nora/README.md

 It is composed of the **NoRA Notion template** for you to build on top of, as well as **NoRA-Tools** to programmatically:
-- 🔥 upload an arxiv paper to your NoRA library from its ID, URL, or title
-- 🔥 upload an Elsevier paper from Scopus to your NoRA library from its ID, URL, or DOI
+- 🔥 programmatically upload papers to your NORA library from arxiv, Elsevier Scopus, or HAL
 - 🔥 move all your Zotero library to your NoRA library

 ### 🧪  NoRA template